Francesco Di Bartolo (footballer)

-Francesco Di Bartolo Zuccarello (born 18 March 2005) is an Italian professional footballer who plays as a goalkeeper for Serie D club Nuova Sondrio, on loan from Palermo.
+Francesco Di Bartolo Zuccarello (born 18 March 2005) is an Italian professional footballer who plays as a goalkeeper for club Team Altamura on loan from Palermo.

 Club career

 Born and raised in Udine, Di Bartolo joined Udinese's academy in 2013; he then came through the club's youth ranks, as he eventually started training with the first team during the 2022–23 season, while also featuring for their under-19 squad.

 On 8 July 2023, Di Bartolo officially joined Belgian side Lommel on a permanent deal, signing a five-year contract with the club.

 On 25 July 2024, Di Bartolo joined Serie B side Palermo for an undisclosed fee, signing a four-year contract.
 Four days later, the club reported that he had sustained a fracture to the fifth metatarsal bone of his right foot during a training session, thus being forced to undergo rehabilitation.

 On 2 September 2025, with no first team appearances for the Rosanero, Di Bartolo was loaned out to Serie D amateur club Nuova Sondrio, coached by former Palermo player and 2006 FIFA World Cup-winning goalkeeper Marco Amelia.
+On 15 January 2026, Palermo recalled Di Bartolo from loan early.